blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 # Path to the Cardano node configuration file
 #
 # Can be overridden with the config environment variable
-cardanoConfig: "./config/cardano/preview/config.json"
+cardanoConfig: "/home/test/dingo/config/cardano/preview/config.json"

 # A directory which contains the ledger database files
-databasePath: ".dingo"
+databasePath: "/home/test/dingo/dingo"

 # Path to the UNIX domain socket file used by the server
-socketPath: "dingo.socket"
+socketPath: "/home/test/dingo.socket"

 # Name of the Cardano network
 network: "preview"